-This course will focus exclusively on the implementation of the SPEAK OUT! & LOUD Crowd treatment protocol and will not include information on other similar or related therapy programs.
+This course will focus exclusively on the implementation of the SPEAK OUT!
+Therapy Program and will not include information on similar or related therapy programs.

 Samantha Elandary, MA, CCC-SLP

 Relevant Financial Relationship: Receives a salary as an employee of Parkinson Voice Project

 Relevant Nonfinancial Relationship: Volunteer member of Parkinson Voice Project’s Board of Directors